Mother’s Support Group: Mothercraft Circle

 Mothercraft (noun):

-The knowledge and skill required for the care of babies and young children; example: courses in Mothercraft for prospective mothers.
+The knowledge and skill required for the care of babies and young children example: courses in Mothercraft for prospective mothers.

 – Merriam-Webster Dictionary